analogdevicesinc/1-Wire_SDK_Examples/.NET/ds2431_ds1972_read_write/README.md

 ## Limitations
 -	Testing was done only on Windows 10 x64.
--	Only DS2431 were tested.
+-	Only DS2431 devices were tested.
 -	No reading and writing to the protection register of the DS2431 takes place.